tonsky/datascript/README.md

 ## Differences from Datomic

-* DataScript is built totally from scratch and is not related by any means to popular Clojure database, Datomic
+* DataScript is built totally from scratch and is not related by any means to the popular Clojure database Datomic
 * Runs in a browser
-* Simplified schema, not queriable
+* Simplified schema, not queryable
 * No need to declare attributes except for `:cardinality` `:many`
 * Any value can be used as entity id, attribute or value.
 It’s better if they are immutable and fast to compare
 * No `db/ident` attributes, keywords are _literally_ attribute values, no integer id behind them